Behavioral Health and Social Services Department

 *Available in Alameda & Santa Clara County

-BACH’s harm reduction team provides services like street outreach, syringe exchange, overdose education, and naloxone distribution.
+BACH’s harm reduction team provides services like street outreach, overdose education, and naloxone distribution.
 They offer HIV and Hepatitis C testing and connect people to care.
 The program aims to prevent the spread of HIV, Hepatitis C, and other infections.
-They offer drug testing supplies (like fentanyl test strips), sexual health supplies, and wound care kits.
-By educating people who use drugs, they help reduce harm to individuals and the community.
-Some resources, like overdose prevention, are available to everyone.
+They offer drug testing supplies, sexual health supplies, and wound care kits.

 Contact information: Info.harmreduction@bach.health